 Files aren’t just safe upon movement.
 They are encrypted even when sitting in storage files, and there are two types of encryption SharePoint uses.
 The first is BitLocker, which acts as an umbrella that protects all information stored on a disk.
 The next is per-file encryption, which protects each file with encryption keys.
 Every key is coded and stored separately from the files themselves.

 In times of uncertainty, SharePoint is the ideal collaboration platform.
-For example, say you have one project member working from home and another working in the office.
-With SharePoint, both members can collaborate effectively as if they’re still working together in person because the platform integrates with mobile devices, Mac, and PCs.
+For example, say you have one project member working from home and another working in the office, with SharePoint they can still collaborate effectively.
+Why?
+The platform integrates with mobile devices, Mac, and PCs.

 Additionally, common resources and applications can be stored in one central location for optimal productivity.